robdefeo/mlpk/data-sets.md

 It's a small amount of data, meaning that all experiments run quickly to get fast results.

 **How do I create sample data if it does not exist?**
-Maintian the same structure and labels as the test / valid data sets but move a percentage of the data (typically 1% but depends on data set size) to a `sample` folder, e.g. there will be a `./sample/test` and `./sample/valid` folders. **Note** Copy ths data rather than moving it as it is ok for the data to exist in two places as you dont want to loose any data when training against the full dataset.
+Maintain the same structure and labels as the test / valid data sets but move a percentage of the data (typically 1% but depends on data set size) to a `sample` folder, e.g. there will be a `./sample/test` and `./sample/valid` folders. **Note** Copy ths data rather than moving, its ok for the data to exist in two places, you dont want to loose any data when training against the full data set.